-Although park facilities such as the golf course, campsites, and pool do generate revenue, this money does not become part of the park’s operating budget but instead goes into the state’s overall budget.
+Although park facilities such as the golf course, campsites, and rentals do generate revenue, this money does not become part of the park’s operating budget but instead goes into the state’s overall budget.
 Monies returned to the Warriors’ Path budget are not adequate to meet current or future needs for maintenance and improvements.

 Friends of Warriors Path State Park, a group of concerned citizens, wishes to help the park by establishing a non-profit organization to improve, protect, and preserve Warriors’ Path State Park through user ideas, funding, and volunteer labor.